S-a-m-K/cyclistic_case_study/README.md

 # **Process**

-Since the data set contains several million rows, it is important to use a platform that supports large amounts of data.
-For this purpose, I used BigQuery to combine the different data sets and clean them.
+Since the data sets contains several million rows, it is important to use a platform that supports large amounts of data.
+For this purpose, I used BigQuery to combine the different data sets and cleanse them.

 ### **Combining the Data**